Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

-In addition, a PCV valve stuck open can trigger the "check engine" light due to increased in air flow.
-However, a diagnostic computer may point to a Mass Air Flow or Oxygen Sensor failure instead, making it harder for you to detect the real source of the problem.
+A PCV valve stuck open can trigger the "check engine" light due to increased airflow.
+A diagnostic computer may erroneously blame this light on a mass airflow sensor or oxygen sensor instead, making it harder for you to detect the real source of the problem.

 Unfortunately, many car manufactures are not strict about PCV system maintenance.
 Some suggest servicing the system every 20,000 or 50,000 miles.
 However, a more frequent system inspection helps prevent costly repairs and keep the engine running smoothly.

 If you are not familiar with the PCV system in your vehicle, or can't find the valve, buy the service manual for your particular vehicle make and model from a local auto parts store.
-The aftermarket manual costs around $20 dollars, and it contains instructions for many simple maintenance tasks and repairs.
-Still, if you don't want to buy a copy right now, check the reference section of your local public library for the manual, or your library's website for access to an online shop manual.
+The aftermarket manual costs around $20, and it contains instructions for many simple maintenance tasks and repairs.
+If you don't want to buy a copy right now, check the reference section of your local public library for the manual, or your library's website for access to an online shop manual.

-Luckily, it doesn't take much to check the system.
+Luckily, once you locate the valve, it doesn't take much to check the system.